 - To make the rice paper roll, dip and soak 1 rice paper wrapper in the warm water for 5 seconds.
 Then, place rice paper wrapper onto a clean bench or a large plate.

-- Now the filling: in the centre of the wrapper, slightly further down, place 3 prawns, a couple of cucumber matchsticks, 2 or 3 mint leaves and a small pinch of vermicelli noodles (about 1 - 2 tbsp). (note 1)
+- Now the filling: in the centre of the wrapper, slightly further down, place 3 prawns, a couple of cucumber matchsticks, 2 or 3 mint leaves and a small pinch of vermicelli noodles (about 1 - 2 tablespoon). (note 1)

 - Fold in the bottom of the rice paper, covering the filling, then fold in left and right of the rice paper.
 Finally, roll upwards, firmly.
 Kind of like wrapping a spring roll or a tiny burrito.